ij-plugins/ijp-dcraw/ReadMe.md

 =========

 `ijp-dcraw` provides ImageJ plugin "DCRaw Reader" to open raw images from digital cameras.
 Originally the backend was provided by [dcraw] tool.
-NNew versions will use [LibRaw]/`dcraw_emu` tool.
+New versions will use [LibRaw]/`dcraw_emu` tool.
 The hundreds of supported cameras ate listed on [LibRaw Supported Cameras] page.

 ![Image Calibrator](assets/DCRaw_Reader_Dialog.png)